 Mix until you have a wet, sticky dough.
 I do four minutes on low with the dough hook.

 Transfer the dough to a lightly greased work surface.
 The dough will feel very sticky and wet, but don't add more flour.

 Preheat the oven to 375°F. Line three loaf pans with parchment paper.

-Place in the loaf pans, cover with oiled plastic wrap.
+Place dough in the loaf pans and cover with oiled plastic wrap.
 Let rise for 45 minutes, or until doubled.
 Don't let it rise too long or too rapidly, it will sink in the middle.

 Remove the plastic wrap.